5 Reasons Why Obesity is a Silent Killer! Pledge Fitness This World Obesity Day!

 C. Obesity and CVD

-CVD or Cardiovascular disease is a class of disease that involves heart or blood vessels and includes heart failure, attack, stroke, etc.
+CVD or Cardiovascular disease is a class of diseases that involves heart or blood vessels and includes heart failure, attack, stroke, etc.

 It is the major cause of death globally with 422.7 million CVD cases and 17.92 million deaths.
 In India, the incidence of CVD has increased from 23.2 million (1990) to 37 million (2010) and 1.7 million deaths in 2016 alone.